SocietyForArtisticResearch/rc-pandoc-help/04-A-footnotes.md

 ### Editing a Popover

 All popovers are listed in the "Popups" tab on the right hand side.
-If you click one, the RC will automatically scroll to it's reference in the text or image tool.
+If you click one, the RC will automatically scroll to its reference in the text or image tool.

 ![List of popovers](images/popover-list.png)